 What is normal when it comes to potty training?

-Potty training a child can come at different types just like every other child.
-You know your child as well as anyone else, so find what works best for you.
+Potty training a child can come at different times just like every other child.
+You know your child better than anyone else, so find what works best for you.
 Like their typically developing peers, children with Down syndrome have a broad range of abilities.
 Most will achieve their developmental milestones but on their own trajectory and time frame.
-Most children with Down syndrome are able to toilet train but don’t be discouraged if it takes longer than you expect it to.
+Children with Down syndrome are able to toilet train but don’t be discouraged if it takes longer than you expect it to.

 When should I start potty training?

 There are a series of readiness that your child needs to be before you start potty training.